Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Will O Wisp.md

 - monster/environment/urban
 - monster/size/tiny
 - monster/type/undead
-statblock: inline
+aliases: ["Will-o'-Wisp"]
 ---
 # Will-o'-Wisp
 *Source: Monster Manual p.
-301, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Candlekeep Mysteries, The Wild Beyond the Witchlight, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel, Light of Xaryxis*
+301, Curse of Strahd.
+Available in the SRD.*

 Will-o'-wisps are malevolent, wispy balls of light that haunt lonely places and battlefields, bound by dark fate or dark magic to feed on fear and despair.